Vyral/base-template/_posts/2019-02-11-whens-the-best-time-to-sell-once-spring-hits.md

   - Home Seller Tips
 excerpt: >-
-  If you have to wait until springtime to list your home, there are a few tips you need to remember to list at the most opportune time within the season.
+  If you have to wait until springtime to list your home, there are a few tips you need to remember if you want to list at the most opportune time within the season.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dan+Jones/2019/Dan+Jones+Home+Selling+Team-+selling+in+spring+2.4.mp4
 pullquote: >-